qinwang-ai/PSSM-Distil/README.md

     python inference_real.py

-Aboving commend will predict secondary structure of sequence in 'sequences' folder with pssm in 'low_pssm' folder and print the accuracy.
+Aboving command will predict secondary structure for a sequence in 'sequences' folder with a pssm in 'low_pssm' folder and print the accuracy.

     python inference_our.py

-Aboving commend will sample MSAs from a specifical PSSM file.
-Then 2000 MSAs will save in 'a3ms' folder.
+Aboving command will predict secondary structure of sequence in 'sequences' folder with enhanced pssm which refined by PSSM-Distil and print the accuracy.
+Besides, this command will save an enhanced pssm file in 'enhanced_pssms' folder.

     python sample_msa_from_pssm.py ./enhanced_pssms/4ynhA.npy

-Aboving commend will sample 2000 MSAs from enhanced PSSM and save in a3ms folder as '4ynhA_enhanced_pssms.a3m'.
+Aboving command will sample 2000 MSAs from enhanced PSSM and save in a3ms folder as '4ynhA_enhanced_pssms.a3m'.

 > Visualization

-Please upload original low-quality '.a3m' file in 'a3ms' folder and enhanced one in 'a3ms' folder to the website: https://weblogo.berkeley.edu/logo.cgi respectively.
+Please upload original low-quality .a3m file and the enhanced one in 'a3ms' folder to the website: https://weblogo.berkeley.edu/logo.cgi respectively.
 Then you will see such comparison images.

 <img src="./img/file5ca7md.png" width="500px" alt='low real PSSM'/>